MIDS-scaling-up/v3/week03/hw/README.md

 - 10 points for using Kuberentes on your NX
 - 10 points for explaining the MQTT topics and the QoS that you used.
 - 10 points for storing your faces in object storage
+- 10 bonus points for using Kubernetes instead of Docker on the cloud side.

 What to submit to ISVC: